justinchoi001/liferay-learn-0/docs/en/infrastructure-and-operations/networking/load-balancer.md

 # Load Balancer

-The Ingress Load Balancer gives Internet access to your environment's services via proxied HTTP(S) connections.
+The Ingress Load Balancer gives internet access to your environment's services via proxied HTTP(S) connections.
 Each load balancer has a static IP that can set up custom domains.